zevv/nim-memory/nim-memory.md

 <1> No surprise here: this is the value of variable `a`

 <2> This is the size of the variable, in bytes.
 8 bytes makes 64 bits, which
-    happens to be the default size for `int` types in Nim.
+    happens to be the default size for `int` types in Nim on my machine.
 So far so good.

 <3> This line shows a representation of variable `b`. `b` holds the address
     of variable `a`, which happens to live at address `0x300000`.
 In Nim an